 Our EnergizEd program is a comprehensive approach to physical activity and active play that aims to build the capacity of schools to implement physical activity opportunities during the school day (outside of physical education) to ensure children receive the recommended 60 minutes of moderate-to-vigorous physical activity daily.
 The key components of our EnergizEd program model include:

 - Culturally responsive and age-appropriate experiential learning initiatives that provide students with an opportunity to be physically active during the school day (outside of physical education) and include initiatives such as classroom physical activity breaks, active/sensory hallways and recess.
 Experiential learning initiatives are designed to promote “learning through reflection on doing” and to create opportunities for students to apply skills and knowledge learned within the context of their community, cultural background and own lived experiences.
+Learn more about what experiential learning initiatives look like in action with EnergizEd.

 - Capacity-building learning sessions around comprehensive school physical activity program best practices, with a specific focus on during-school physical activity outside of physical education, family engagement and staff involvement, to ensure that schools and families provide regular access to physical activity that result in students receiving the recommended 60 minutes of moderate-to-vigorous physical activity daily.